 If you prefer to make your own travel arrangements, Finch Bay can reached by a scheduled flight from mainland Ecuador (Quito or Guayaquil) to Baltra Airport (GPS), one of the archipelago’s primary airports.
 An overnight stay in Quito or Guayaquil is necessary before catching a morning flight to the Galápagos.
 From the airport on Baltra Island, take a short bus ride to the dock at Itabaca Channel, followed by a 10-minute ferry ride across the channel to Santa Cruz Island.
 Upon arrival on Santa Cruz, catch a local bus or taxi to the town of Puerto Ayora (a roughly 45-minute drive).
 At the port, a short water taxi ride brings you to Finch Bay Galapagos Hotel.

 Finch Bay Galapagos Hotel is located across the bay from Puerto Ayora on the island of Santa Cruz.
 To reach the lodge, guests must take the hotel’s water taxi, followed by a 5-minute walk up a short pathway to the lodge.
 Finch Bay has two wheelchair-accessible rooms on the ground floor; however, the island excursions offered by the lodge are not wheelchair-friendly and most require physical activity.
-Due to the lodge’s rugged surroundings, guests with limited mobility should call our reservations specialists to discuss whether a visit to Finch Bay is feasible.
+Due to the lodge’s rugged surroundings, guests with limited mobility should inquire with the lodge to discuss whether a visit to Finch Bay is feasible.

 Passports are required for U.S. citizens and foreign nationals to visit Ecuador and the Galápagos, and must be valid for at least six months after your departure from Ecuador.